-To safeguard this rich heritage, to continue studying it in depth and to disseminate it, a interpretation room of Peña Tú at the foot of the mountain that the idol crowns.
-The classroom is considered as a walk through this ancestral age, through which we will get to know the life of the ancient inhabitants of the region.
-Through explanatory panels, audiovisuals, and interactive touch screens that pose the challenge of playing virtually in the reconstruction of their ways of life, the visitor is really getting to know an exciting period.
+To safeguard this rich heritage, to continue studying it in depth and to disseminate it, a interpretation room of Peña Tú at the foot of the mountain range that the idol crowns.
+The classroom is planned as a walk through this ancient age, through which we will get to know the life of the ancient inhabitants of the region.
+Through explanatory panels, audiovisuals, and interactive touch screens that challenge us to play virtually in the reconstruction of their ways of life, the visitor is truly experiencing an exciting period.

 As the architects intended, the most striking part is the one that is the highest.
 Illuminated as if it were an altar, presents the iconography of Peña Tú, with reproductions of the found prints and an audiovisual that shows them more in detail.

 The classroom invites us to follow a path, the one that leads to the same idol.
-In the rock we also verify the Christianization of the place and its representations through the superposition of crosses made by picketing the rock, with forms that seem to go back to medieval times.
-The name "Cabeza del Gentil" for this monument, which was collected by Vega del Sella and Hernández Pacheco, the first researchers of Peña Tú at the beginning of the 20th century, perfectly illustrates this persistent idea of finding ourselves before a sacred place but inherited from paganism.
+In the rock We also check the Christianization of the place and its representations through the superposition of crosses made by picketing the rock, with shapes that seem to date back to medieval times.
+The name "Cabeza del Gentil" for this monument, collected by Vega del Sella and Hernández Pacheco, the first researchers at Peña Tú at the beginning of the XNUMXth century, perfectly illustrates that persistent idea of finding ourselves before a sacred place but inherited from paganism.